 Soup (not the cream filled kind, of course) is considered a high volume low energy-dense food.
 This means it provides more food volume for fewer calories so you feel fuller and stay feeling fuller longer.

 One of my favorite soups is this simple garden vegetable soup.
 It's a WW Classic.
-Brimming with vegetables that you can modify it to suit your tastes and what’s available/in season.
+Brimming with vegetables that you can easily modify to suit your tastes and what’s available/in season.

 This satisfying soup has been a staple in Weight Watchers world for decades.
 Some people refer to it as cabbage soup, I guess because it has cabbage in it.

 You’ll often find a container of it strategically placed front and center in my fridge, ready and waiting for when hunger pangs strike.